 The alfresco rooftop at 8UP Drinkery & Kitchen in Louisville, Ky., may be an ideal location to sip this grapefruit cooler, but it tastes equally good mixed at home.
 This take on the Mexican classic makes a match of tequila and Stiegl radler, which is then rounded out by fresh grapefruit and lime juices.
 The finished product is tall, cool, refreshing and just a hair boozier than your typical Paloma.

-Now that you've perfected the original Michelada, you're ready to crank out batches of this updated version at your next summer barbecue or brunch.
-Beer is usually the sole source of alcohol in this beverage, but New York City's Tijuana Picnic gives their Mayan Michelada an extra kick with a small pour of joven mezcal, which adds subtle smoke and agave notes to the drink.
+Now that you’ve perfected the original Michelada, you’re ready to crank out batches of this updated version at your next summer barbecue or brunch.
+Beer is usually the sole source of alcohol in a Michelada, but New York City’s Tijuana Picnic gives their Mayan Michelada an extra bolt with a small pour of joven mezcal, which adds subtle smoke and agave notes to the drink.

 Craft Irish whiskey meets tropical IPA in this cocktail, created by Sam Ruppert at Chicago brewery DryHop.
-The balanced sipper gets sweetness and color from Heering cherry liqueur and demerara sugar syrup.
-The recipe calls for DryHop’s Shark Meets Hipster tropical wheat IPA, but any similar style of IPA will do, so feel free to experiment with what's available.
-To take it up a smoky notch, add a few spritzes of peaty Laphroaig whisky mist to the final product.
+The balanced sipper is bright with sweetness and color from Heering cherry liqueur and demerara sugar syrup.
+The recipe calls for DryHop’s Shark Meets Hipster tropical wheat IPA, but any similar style of IPA will do.
+Feel free to experiment with what’s available.
+To up the smokiness, add a few spritzes of peaty Laphroaig whisky mist to finish.

 Washington, D.C., restaurant and bar Roofers Union gets high marks for its beer program, so it’s little surprise that suds have bled into the cocktail list.
-As the drink’s name would suggest, the Here Comes the Sun is bright in both color and flavor.
+As the drink’s name would suggest, the Here Comes the Sun is brilliant in both color and flavor.
 Rye whiskey lends a spice and depth that play well with the ginger and lemon.
 A splash of wheat beer ties the citrus and spice elements together, giving the whole shebang a refreshingly fizzy mouthfeel.